 ANTH 6320 (3).
 REGIONAL ETHNOGRAPHY.
 Worldwide exploration of ethnography, exploring similarities and differences across time and space.
-Prepares students to write their own regional papers in preparation for their qualifying exams.
-Prerequisite: Second- or third-year graduate status or permission of instructor.
+Course prepares students to write their own regional papers in preparation for their qualifying exams.
+Prerequisites: Second- or third-year graduate status or permission of instructor.